 Moon studied at the Vienna Academy, graduating with the highest honors.
 She continued her studies in London before pursuing an Artist Diploma at Indiana University in Bloomington.
 Her major teachers include Dieter Weber, Maria Curcio, György Sebok, Leon Fleisher, Wilhelm Kempff, and Fou T’song, who have always been inspirations in her work.

-Professor Moon will be accepting a limited number of students to her studio for the Fall 2020 enrollment.
+Professor Moon will be accepting a limited number of graduate students to her studio for the Fall 2022 enrollment.